stong3/sihnpy/README.md

 `sihnpy` was created by Frédéric St-Onge.
 It is licensed under the terms of the MIT license.

 Note that `sihnpy` is shipped with a small subset of the [PREVENT-AD dataset](https://portal.conp.ca/dataset?id=projects/preventad-open-bids).
 These data are provided in open access through the generosity and hard work of the SToP-AD center at the Douglas Mental Health University Institute affiliated with McGill University, Montreal, Canada.
 Using these data to test the functionalities of the software is encouraged.
-However, users using the `datasets` module agree to the terms of use of the Prevent-AD dataset (see [License](license.md) for more information).
+However, users using the `datasets` module agree to the terms of use of the PREVENT-AD dataset (see [License](license.md) for more information).

 ## Credits

 The package was developed in part from the input of members from the [VilleneuveLab](http://www.villeneuvelab.com/en/home/).
 Come see the awesome work we do on aging and Alzheimer's disease!

 `sihnpy` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
-This package was developped alongside my reading of the book *Python packages*, an open-source book written by Tomas Beuzen & Tiffany Timbers, available [here](https://py-pkgs.org/welcome).
+This package was developped alongside my reading of the book *Python packages*, an open-source book written by Tomas Beuzen & Tiffany Timbers, available [here](https://py-pkgs.org/welcome) detailing how to create a Python package from A to Z.

 The logo of the package used a [copyright-free image from Pixabay](https://pixabay.com/vectors/snake-animal-line-art-serpent-6158325/) created by the user StarGlade, which was modified to create `sihnpy`'s logo.